hosamahmud/deleteaftertestgithub/HELLO.md

-thank you for just creating me after first commit, let's make an edting after second commit , i created a new branch and now the edit
+thank you for just creating me after first commit, let's make an edting after second commit , i created a new branch and now the edit after commit on new branch , we merged the new brnach to master ,and now editing let commit finally